-In 1910, the two rival football clubs in Ayr, Ayr Football Club and Ayr Parkhouse Football Club, determined that their town was too small to both support two senior teams and to rival the leading Scottish clubs divided.
-The result of this determination was the formation of Ayr United Football Club.
-(Historically, Ayr Football Club had already formed as an amalgamation of several clubs, the earliest of which was Ayr Eglinton .)
+In 1910, the two rival football clubs in Ayr, Ayr FC and Ayr Parkhouse FC, determined that their town was too small to both support two senior teams and for those teams to rival the leading Scottish clubs.
+The result of this realisation was the formation of Ayr United Football Club.
+(Historically, Ayr Football Club had already formed as an amalgamation of several clubs, the earliest of which was Ayr Eglinton, formed in 1875.)

-Althought Ayr United has never posed the challenge to which they aspired, they have survived none the less, boasting such national honours as second tier champions on six occasions and gained promotion into the Scottish Championship for the 2018/19 season after topping the League One table.
+Although Ayr United has never been counted among the most competitive of Scottish clubs, they have survived none the less, boasting such honours as second tier champions on six occasions and gained promotion into the Scottish Championship for the 2018/19 season after topping the League One table.

-From 1938 to 1948, Ayr United’s kit featured a badge for the first time.
-This badge consisted of a stylised black anchor within a white shield with a black border.
+Ayr United’s kit first featured a badge in 1938.
+This badge consisted of a stylised black anchor within a white shield with a black border and was used until 1948.
 Another badge appeared for the 1967/68 season, though regular use of a badge wouldn’t feature until 1977.
-From that time until 2017, a variation of this badge was used.
+From that time until 2017, some form of this badge was used.

 ‘This truth fand honest Tam o’ Shanter,

 As he frae Ayr ae night did canter,

 For honest men and bonny lasses.)’

 For my redesign, I decided to make use of some of the historical imagery of the club, though with a significant departure from the club’s current badge.
 The colours used—black, white and red—are consistent with the historic club colours.
 I omitted the Saltire in favour of a singular image of a horse rampant upon an anchor.
 The anchor calls back to the original Ayr United badge from 1938.